 In most cases, young children who are are learning a foreign language at school reserve use of the foreign language for the school environment.
 In other words, they associate Spanish language with school and their teachers and they associate English with at home.

 The true concern should be that they will not speak Spanish!
-Most children in our area are exposed to lots of English- at home, at church, on television, while shopping, eating out, etc. Given these circumstances, it would be highly unusual for a child to cease speaking English.
+Most children in our area are exposed to lots of English- at home, at church, during their other extracurricular activities, on television, while shopping, eating out, etc. Given these circumstances, it would be highly unusual for a child to cease speaking English.
 Spanish immersion preschool provides the environment for your child to hear and use Spanish in a natural setting, increasing the chance that they will be fluent in Spanish and still maintain their English.

-We are now accepting applications for the 2017- 2018 school year.Click here to begin the application process.
+We accept applications throughout the school year.Click here to begin the application process.